If you have a WordPress website and want to build an email list, you can get started easily with the help of an email marketing tool like MailChimp.

 People clicking on this URL will be able to directly download the free book.

-The best thing you can do is to create a landing page and give a download button on this page that links to the downloadable file that we have already hosted in the media library in WordPress.
+The best thing you can do is to create a thank you page and give a download button on this page that links to the downloadable file that we have already hosted in the media library in WordPress.

-Now, to direct the users to this landing page, we need to add a link to this page on the opt-in confirmation email.
+Now, to direct the users to this thank you page, we need to add a link to this page on the opt-in confirmation email.

-When people click on the ‘confirm subscription’ button within the mail, they should reach this landing page.
+When people click on the ‘confirm subscription’ button within the mail, they should reach this thank you page.

 You can do it by following the below steps within your MailChimp account.

-1. Click on the ‘Lists’ tab inside MailChimp dashboard (the page that you see when you log-in)
+1. Click on the ‘Audiences’ or ‘Lists’ tab inside MailChimp dashboard (the page that you see when you log-in)

-2. Click on the list that you want to edit
+2. Click on the ‘audience’ or ‘list’ that you want to edit

 3. Click on ‘Sign up forms’